hooverken/ARMPowershell/Configure-AzFilesShareForADDSAuthn/README.md

     * **Credentials** for an AD user that has access to create/update computer objects in the target DN
 2. Log in as a domain user who has permission to add a computer to the specified OU.
 3. Connect to Azure with `Connect-AzAccount` as a user with permission to configure the target storage account
-4. Run the script using a command line like this one<br> `Configure-AzStorageAccountForADDSAuthN.ps1 -storageAccountName "myStorageAccount" -ADOuDistinguishedName "OU=MyOU,DC=MyDomain,DC=local" -Verbose`
+4. Run the script using a command line like this one<br> `Configure-AzStorageAccountForADDSAuthN.ps1 -storageAccountName "myStorageAccount" -ADOuDistinguishedName "OU=MyOU,DC=MyDomain,DC=local" -Credential $cred -ADDomainFqdn "ad.contoso.com" -Verbose`

 Using the `-Verbose` parameter will show detailed progress of the script as it runs.